Plants-X-Tech/BabyBelt-Pro-V2-Beta/Physical_Build_Guide.md

 <img src="https://github.com/user-attachments/assets/a53127ae-119e-4037-a419-d7ed17b72d23" width="400"/>
 <img src="https://github.com/user-attachments/assets/28f8cf35-d81d-4924-b71d-981dca9f7f46" width="300"/>

+>[!Caution]
+>The printed parts shown for the X axis belt attachment steps are not the most current up to date versions, we will update the photos when we can.
+The main difference is that instead of mounting the GT2 belt directly to the X_RailMount_Side-A & X_RailMount_Side-B like in our instructions below you will attach the belt using the [*X_PivotArm](https://github.com/Plants-X-Tech/BabyBelt-Pro-V2-Beta/blob/main/Printed%20Parts/Gantry/X/%5Ba%5D_BBProV25fl_X_PivotArm%5Bx2%5D.stl) and [*X_Pivot Clamp*](https://github.com/Plants-X-Tech/BabyBelt-Pro-V2-Beta/blob/main/Printed%20Parts/Gantry/X/%5Ba%5D_BBProV25fl_X_PivotClamp%5Bx2%5D.stl)
+>

 - Run the belt for the X Axis as seen below, going through the lower hole on the right

 <img src="https://github.com/user-attachments/assets/184d2fd3-e540-48bd-bcb0-10c5ce702727" width="600"/>